top of page

 So if your employer plan provides an HSA option while you have both Medicare and employer coverage, you typically won’t be eligible to choose it.

-If you continue to make HSA contributions after enrolling in Medicare, it can lead to tax consequences.
+If you continue to make HSA contributions after enrolling in Medicare, you may incur tax consequences.
 While you can’t contribute to your HSA after enrolling in Medicare, you can still use the funds you’ve accumulated in your HSA to pay for qualified medical expenses, including Medicare premiums, deductibles, co-payments, and coinsurance, including Part B, Part D (prescription drug coverage), and Medicare Advantage premiums (if applicable).
 Using HSA funds for these expenses is tax-free.

 If you plan to retire and transition from employer coverage to Medicare, make sure to coordinate the timing to avoid any gaps in coverage and to understand how the shift affects your HSA contributions and withdrawals.
-After your Medicare Initial Enrollment Period (IEP) when you sign up for Medicare, Part A coverage will start retroactive to your date of application.
-Part A will start either 6 months before your application date or the first day you were eligible for Medicare, whichever is soonest.
-This can throw a wrench in your health savings account contributions.
+After your Medicare Initial Enrollment Period (IEP), when you sign up for Medicare, Part A coverage will start retroactive to your date of application.
+Part A will begin either 6 months before your application date or the first day you were eligible for Medicare, whichever is sooner.
+This can disrupt your health savings account contributions.
 If you are enrolling in Medicare after you have turned age 65, keep this in mind to stop your HSA contributions before the Medicare Part A start date.

 If your spouse is covered by your group insurance and their Medicare coverage is not yet active, they can still make contributions to their Health Savings Account (HSA) as long as the contributions are made in their name.